tolarewaju3/eda-servicenow/README.md

 ![Event stream](img/event_stream.png)

-We'll also create a AAP credetial so that our rulebook can call jobs.

-**Create the AAP credential.** In your ansible instance, select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
+**Now we'll create an AAP credetial** so that our rulebook can call jobs on our Ansible controller.
+Select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
 Use the following details.

 * Name: aap
 * Organization: Default